 The cavatina continues to defy time and space in a way that you might not expect.
 It is the final music selection on the golden records affixed to the Voyager 1 and 2 spacecraft.
 Beethoven has entered interstellar space, a noble representative of what it means to be human.

 Postlude: Need more Beethoven?
 You can get free access to the Naxos Music Library through the Toronto Symphony Orchestra’s Beethoven On Demand program by signing up for a free account.
+[Sorry, this is no longer available]

 Image attribution: Photograph by C. Gallant, Copyright 2016.